mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 features will only be partially supported, and not all endpoints or options will be covered.

-This project _doesn't support_ "Function Calling", "Structured Outputs", "Real-Time Conversations", "Agents/Operators", "MCP Servers", nor "video generation / editing" capabilities.
+This project _does not support_ "Function Calling", "Structured Outputs", "Real-Time Conversations", "Agents/Operators", "MCP Servers", nor "video generation / editing" capabilities.